databricks-industry-solutions/incident-investigation-using-graphistry/README.md

 | library                                | description             | license    | source                                              |
 |----------------------------------------|-------------------------|------------|-----------------------------------------------------|
 | Graphistry | GPU-accelerated graph visualization | BSD-3-Clause | https://github.com/graphistry/pygraphistry |

+## Pre-requisites

+1. Create a free graphistry account at https://hub.graphistry.com/ if you do not already have an account.
+Take note of your graphistry username and password.
+You will need them to use the graphistry visualization in the notebooks.
+2. Install the databricks CLI using the instructions: https://docs.databricks.com/dev-tools/cli/index.html
+3. Create a secret scope using the databricks CLI: databricks secrets create-scope --scope lipyeow-sec01
+4. Create a secret key storing the graphistry password: databricks secrets put --scope lipyeow-sec01 --key graphistry-pw

+You could skip steps 2-4 above and put your graphistry password into the notebooks, but that is not recommended, because it is not a security best practice.

 ## Getting started